 Craigsville is a tiny town located in the state of Virginia.
 With a population of 910 people and just one neighborhood, Craigsville is the 294th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Craigsville is generally considered to be a blue-collar town.
-37.90% of the Craigsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Craigsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Craigsville is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Craigsville who work in sales jobs (11.66%), food service (8.16%), and healthcare suport services (8.16%).
+There are especially a lot of people living in Craigsville who work in sales jobs (11.40%), food service (9.84%), and personal care services (7.51%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Craigsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Craigsville has few renters and college students.
 But the biggest reason it is quieter in Craigsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Craigsville may be for you.

-The per capita income in Craigsville in 2022 was $25,918, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $103,672 for a family of four.
+The per capita income in Craigsville in 2022 was $25,625, which is low income relative to Virginia and the nation.
+This equates to an annual income of $102,500 for a family of four.
 However, Craigsville contains both very wealthy and poor people as well.
-Craigsville also has one of the higher rates of people living in poverty in the nation, with 30.83% of its population below the federal poverty line.
+Craigsville also has one of the higher rates of people living in poverty in the nation, with 31.37% of its population below the federal poverty line.

 The people who call Craigsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Craigsville residents report their race to be White.
-Important ancestries of people in Craigsville include German, Irish, English, European, and Scots-Irish.
+The greatest number of Craigsville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Craigsville include Irish, German, English, Scots-Irish, and Dutch.

 The most common language spoken in Craigsville is English.
-Other important languages spoken here include Italian and African languages.
+Other important languages spoken here include Italian and Spanish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Craigsville, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.